mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 ## Configuration management

 Configurations are kept in `settings.py` in main app folder.
 It will store different collections of application settings.
-Basic config class sets just some basic values common for all dev and production environments.
+Basic config class sets just some values common for all dev and production environments.
 Environment specific settings are set in children classes.

 __md_analytics/settings.py__
 {% highlight python %}